 What type of heated towel rail is best?

-- Electric: This type of towel warmer can be hardwired by a qualified electrician, which means it connects straight to your power source, or it is plugged into an existing power point, depending on the design.
+- Electric heated towel rails: This type of towel warmer can be hardwired by a qualified electrician, which means it connects straight to your power source, or it is plugged into an existing power point, depending on the design.
 It requires no plumbing and can be operated from a regular switch.
 Electric towel rails use a thermostatic dry element to maintain an even optimum temperature of between 40°-60°C, depending on the size, voltage and brand.
 As these are operated via a regular on/off switch, you can choose to run them for as long or as little time as you’d like.
 Some even come with timers to further improve efficiency and cost benefits.

-- Hydronic: Unlike electric towel rails, hydronic rails are designed to not only heat your towels, but also add a little ambient heat to the whole room.
+- Hydronic heated towel rails: Unlike electric towel rails, hydronic rails are designed to not only heat your towels, but also add a little ambient heat to the whole room.
 These can heat up to about 55°C, with the heat produced by pumping hot water through the rails.
 As boilers are required, how long they take to heat up is dependent on if the boiler is already running or if the water is already hot.
 They are only viable if you already have an existing hydronic heating system in your home.
 “Water retains heat really well so once you’ve heated the unit up it will stay warm,” Davies says.
 “The only downside is they can take a long time to heat up.”

-All heated towel rails sold in Australia must meet Australian Safety Standards.
-If you're purchasing from online retailers, by sure to check that the unit has an IP rating.
+If you're purchasing from online retailers, check that the unit has an IP rating.
 This is called an ingress protection rating and it rates the appliance based on its level of protection against the ingress of water and other fluids.
 The higher the second number, the greater protection it provides from water ingress; an important consideration when installing in wet areas.
 Most towel rails have an IP55 rating, which means they are protected from dust, low pressure water jets and spray.

 How do you install heated towel rails?

 Heated towel rails have hardwired and plug-in options and can also be wall-mounted or freestanding.
 For plug in solutions that require only a power point, it’s important the check the manufacturer’s specifications about where these can be used.
-For anything that requires hardwiring, the electrical connection must be completed by a qualified electrician.

 Where is the best place to put a heated towel rail?